nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     1. Download the jar file and copy into an empty folder called `ClientHub` in `Downloads`.
     2. Open PowerShell
-    3. Inside the Command Prompt enter: `cd Downloads\ClientHub`
+    3. Inside the Command Prompt enter: `cd Downloads/ClientHub`
     4. Then enter:`java -jar clienthub.jar`
        * Expected: Shows the GUI with a set of sample clients.
        * The window size may not be optimum.